l3uddz/plex_autoscan/README.bak.md

 # plex_autoscan
-Script to assist sonarr/radarr with plex imports.
-Will only scan the folder that has been import, instead of the whole library section.
+Script to assist Sonarr/Radarr/Lidarr with Plex imports so that it will only scan the folder that has been imported, instead of the entire library section.

 # Install

 ## Debian/Ubuntu

 1. `cd /opt`